-NetApp turbocharges AI innovation with intelligent data infrastructure - CRN - India
+NetApp Turbocharges AI Innovation with Intelligent Data Infrastructure - CRN - India

-NetApp, announced new capabilities that maximise the potential of generative artificial intelligence (Gen AI) projects and build competitive advantage for users.
-Customers can now take their AI projects to the next level by combining NetApp’s intelligent data infrastructure with high-performance computing, networking, and software from NVIDIA.
+NetApp, the intelligent data infrastructure company, announced new capabilities that maximise the potential of generative artificial intelligence (Gen AI) projects and build competitive advantage for users.
+Customers can now take their AI projects to the next level by combining NetApp’s intelligent data infrastructure with high-performance compute, networking and software from NVIDIA.

 Gen AI has captured global attention for its potential to automate tedious tasks, uncover new insights, and drive product innovation.
 Nearly three out of four companies are already using Gen AI, according to the NetApp 2023 Data Complexity report.
 To unlock the potential of Gen AI, organisations need secure, high-performance access to data spread across complex hybrid and multicloud environments.
 NetApp has a long and successful history of expertise in supporting AI with solutions that deliver management simplicity anywhere data lives, provide high performance without requiring new infrastructure silos, and supply trusted, secure data to drive responsible AI.